antonijsbolsakovs/deepfake-detection-dtu/README.md

 | EfficientNet-B0 | 96.6%            | 96.6%         |
 | XceptionNet  | 98.1%               | 98.0%         |

-Grad-CAM examples show that both XceptionNet and EfficientNet focus on subtle facial regions when detecting manipulations.
+All three models performed well in detecting deepfakes.
+The Custom CNN achieved solid performance despite being lightweight and trained from scratch, proving the feasibility of simpler architectures.
+Grad-CAM visualizations show that while each model identified relevant facial regions, XceptionNet provided the most precise and consistent focus on manipulations.

 ---